coala/coala/docs/Users/Tutorial.md

 ```

 coala will now ask you for missing values that are needed to perform the
 analysis, which in this case is only the `use_spaces` setting.
-I recommend
+We recommend
 setting it to `true`.

 coala will now check the code and, in case you use the tutorial code, yield two